CLI Scripting

 witan xlsx exec is the main spreadsheet interface for agents.
-It opens an Excel workbook, starts a sandboxed JavaScript runtime with the xlsx API preloaded, and exposes the live workbook as wb.
+The CLI sends the workbook and script to the configured Witan API, which runs the script inside an xlsx-serve sandbox with the xlsx API preloaded and the live workbook exposed as wb.

 Use it when a task needs more than a single verifier command: read workbook structure, search for labels, trace dependencies, test formulas, write cells, recalculate, lint, and render from one script.
 The standalone render, calc, and lint commands remain useful for quick checks and CI, but exec is the workflow tool for agent-driven spreadsheet edits.